 Unless you have a medical condition, such as narcolepsy, stay awake and pay attention.
-I've been appalled by people who think it's okay to stretch out and recline in the pew and take a nap.
+It's appalling to see people stretching out to recline in the pew and taking a nap.
 And if you snore, it's even worse.

 Lose Control of Your Children

 If you choose to bring babies and toddlers to church, sit in the back so you can remove the child if she gets squirmy or cries.
 Some churches offer "children's church" where they learn a spiritual lesson on their level.
 Other churches welcome the whole family for the general assembly but offer a "cry room" where parents can bring their little ones to a soundproof room that has speakers.